shatteredcore/code-test-card-deck/README.md

 #### limit

-'limit' should limit the number of cards drawed eg:
+'limit' should limit the number of cards drawn eg:

  `index.html?suits=spades&limit=4` should draw any 4 spades.